This cherry blossom festival marks the 51st year of celebrating the blooming of the cherry trees, or sakura, in San Francisco.

 Much of the action is in the Peace Plaza between the East and West Malls in Japantown.
 They'll have a stage set up there, and you can watch the drummers, martial artists and traditional music and dance performances there.

 Another hotspot will be the Sakura 360 stage, on Buchanan Street between Sutter and Bush, where contemporary Japanese culture (J-pop) will be celebrated with song, dance, anime, fashion, and games.

 The rest of the events will be at various locations throughout Japantown.
 You can see displays of origami, bonsai trees, tea ceremonies, traditional doll-making, flower arranging, and more.
-For a listing of all the events and times, plus a map of all the locations, see the festival schedule.
+The schedule for 2018 hasn't been posted yet; I'll put a link to it when it's available.

 The San Francisco Taiko Dojo will be performing all four days of the festival.
 These are the massive, thundering drums that have been used in Japanese cultural practices for centuries.
 Originally they served a religious function, driving away evil spirits or bringing rain, but now taiko has experienced a revival with the renewed interest in Japanese traditions.

 Taiko drumming demands intense physical and mental training; the art of taiko often contains a spiritual dimension, as well as a demonstration of skill and strength.